 To increase our revenue, our business strategy is to expand the number of members under our plans in the markets in which we currently operate and in the new markets that we intend to enter.
 In order to support such growth, we must continue to enroll and retain a sufficient number of new members.
 We are focused on the Medicare-eligible population and face competition from other plans in the enrollment of Medicare-eligible potential members.
 If we are unable to obtain CMS contracts in new markets and convince the Medicare-eligible population of the benefits of our plans, or if potential or existing members prefer a plan offered by one of our competitors, we may not be able to effectively implement our growth strategy, which depends on our ability to grow organically and attract new members.
 In addition, our growth strategy is dependent on members electing to move from fee-for-service to Medicare Advantage, or electing to move from their current Medicare Advantage plan, and selecting us as their Medicare Advantage plan.
-Plan enrollment selections for Medicare Advantage are made during an annual enrollment period from October into December of each year; therefore, our ability to grow our member population is dependent in part on our ability to successfully enroll members during the annual enrollment period and to convince such individuals not to subsequently change that election.
-Our inability to enroll new members and retain existing members would harm our ability to execute our growth strategy and may have a material adverse effect on our business operations and financial position.
+Plan enrollment selections for Medicare Advantage are made during an annual enrollment period from October into December of each year; therefore, our ability to grow our member population is dependent in part on our ability to enroll members and retain existing members would harm our ability to execute our growth strategy and may have a material adverse effect on our business operations and financial position.